dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 This controller defines two actions that would match the URL path `/Products/Edit/17` and route data `{ controller = Products, action = Edit, id = 17 }`.
 This is a typical pattern for MVC controllers where `Edit(int)` shows a form to edit a product, and `Edit(int, Product)` processes  the posted form.
 To make this possible MVC would need to choose `Edit(int, Product)` when the request is an HTTP `POST` and `Edit(int)` when the HTTP verb is anything else.

 The `HttpPostAttribute` ( `[HttpPost]` ) is an implementation of `IActionConstraint` that will only allow the action to be selected when the HTTP verb is `POST`.
 The presence of an `IActionConstraint` makes the `Edit(int, Product)` a 'better' match than `Edit(int)`, so `Edit(int, Product)` will be tried first.
-See <!-- Some exception as occured.
-Possible loss of data --> for details.

 You will only need to write custom `IActionConstraint` implementations in specialized scenarios, but it's important to understand the role of attributes like `HttpPostAttribute`  - similar attributes are defined for other HTTP verbs.
 In conventional routing it's common for actions to use the same action name when they are part of a `show form -> submit form` workflow.
-The convenience of this pattern will become more apparent after reviewing the <!-- Some exception as occured.
-Possible loss of data --> section.
+The convenience of this pattern will become more apparent after reviewing the [Understanding IActionConstraint](#understanding-iactionconstraint) section.

 If multiple routes match, and MVC can't find a 'best' route, it will throw an `AmbiguousActionException`.